 Contact Us

-You may be in the fortunate position that you have received a generous gift from a member of your family during the year.
-Or it may be the case that you have lost a loved one and inherited some assets from them.
+You may be in the fortunate position of receiving a generous gift from a family member this year.
+Or perhaps you have lost a loved one and inherited some assets from them.

-Whether it be a gift or an inheritance you need to make yourself aware of a tax called Capital Acquisitions Tax (CAT) and the rules surrounding it.
+Whether it’s a gift or an inheritance, you need to be aware of Capital Acquisitions Tax (CAT) and the rules surrounding it.

-CAT is more commonly referred to as Gift Tax or Inheritance Tax.
-A gift is a benefit received from someone who is alive whereas an inheritance is a benefit taken from someone who is deceased.
+CAT is commonly referred to as Gift Tax or Inheritance Tax.
+A gift is a benefit received from someone who is alive, whereas an inheritance is a benefit taken from someone who has passed away.

 • Cash